white-speedy/average-down-binance-bot/readme.md

 * panic-loss -

 ### Run Configuration
+> Coming soon
+>
+* Open start.sh script
+* add binance API Key and Binance Secret Key
+* If the specified port is unse you can also change the http port
+* Save your changes

 ## Installation
 * Download the content of the repository
 * Setup your symbols and base assets in the config/application.properties file